SFDLA: Source-Free Document Layout Analysis: DLAdapter

 \textbf{Static Teacher Model.} By contrast, we choose a relatively small \(\pi_{\mathrm{2}}\), but still large enough to prevent noisy weights shifting in the static teacher model.
 After each training epoch, the static teacher absorbs a greater fraction of the student’s current weights, resulting in a sizeable parameter shift.
 Infrequent updates shield it from transient gradient noise, accumulating the student’s progress more conservatively over a larger training interval.
 Meanwhile, each static update assimilates a substantial portion of the student’s parameters, this teacher can also serve as a robust reference if rapid self-training leads to severe label drift, which effectively stabilizes the student model.

 Together, this design provides the student with broad, stable guidance on discovered patterns, helping ensure more reliable convergence on the target domain.
 The whole DLAdapter working flow is shown as in Algorithm~\ref{alg:CAD-SFDA-DLA}.
+In Algorithm~\ref{alg:CAD-SFDA-DLA}, $\hat{b}, \hat{c}, \hat{s}, \hat{l}$ represent the components of the predicted bounding box, class category, confidence score, and label distribution from the teachers, respectively.
+The notation $x_{\mathit{weak}}$ and $x_{\mathit{strong}}$ indicates the weakly and strongly augmented input image $x$.
+Besides, $F$ denotes extracted feature maps.